 - Macy is a marketing writer with over five years of experience creating content for dozens of industries including food and beverage, home services, and education.
 She also specializes in creating SEO and PPC content.
 Her work has been featured by Search Engine Journal, HubSpot, Entrepreneur, Clutch, and more.
 In her free time, Macy enjoys trying new crafts and reading comic books.

-Voice search is one of the fastest growing technologies that people are integrating into their lives.
+Voice search is one of the fastest-growing technologies that people are integrating into their lives.
 Considering that 42 percent of people think smart speakers are essential to daily life, it’s crucial that you adapt your digital marketing strategies to reach people using these voice search devices and pay attention to things like natural language processing (NLP).

 What is voice search?